Table of contents

-This may sound wierd but a sale is born in a funnel, a sales funnel.
+This may sound weird but a sale is born in a funnel, a sales funnel.
 We marketing folk call the process of converting prospects (leads) to paying customers a leads (or sales) funnel.
 This imaginary funnel is wide on the top, and narrow on the bottom.

 How do online sales funnel work?